What is your minimum GPA or required SAT or ACT score?

 May I submit supplemental materials in the arts, music, or my own original research?

 Yes.
 The most effective supplements share a representative sample of work that is important to the applicant.
 One to two minutes of a recorded work, two or three high-quality prints of a work of art, the best paragraph or page of a creatively written work, or an abstract of original research are recommended.
+In addition, if you do not believe that a traditional essay format can meaningfully share who you are, you can submit an Alternative Project.
+The projects that can be submitted are multimedia (videos, photo essays, art work, poetry, etc.) that they believe introduces them to their admissions counselor and the UChicago community.

 I had bad grades or a special circumstance that affected my performance in high school.
 Does this mean I won’t get in?